zchee/kubernetes-docs/docs/admin/kubeadm_token_delete.md

 ```
       --dry-run             Whether to enable dry-run mode or not
-      --kubeconfig string   The KubeConfig file to use when talking to the cluster (default "/etc/kubernetes/admin.conf")
+      --kubeconfig string   The KubeConfig file to use when talking to the cluster.
+If the flag is not set a set of standard locations are searched for an existing KubeConfig file (default "/etc/kubernetes/admin.conf")
 ```